jcupitt/gir_ffi-vips/README.md

 [gir_ffi](https://github.com/mvz/gir_ffi).

-This binding works well but currently has some problems with unreferencing, so you'll see large memory leaks.
+This binding works well but currently has some problems with unreferencing, so you'll see small memory leaks, up to about 20 bytes per operation call.
 If you want something that does not leak, you need [ruby-vips](https://github.com/jcupitt/ruby-vips).

 # To try it out